Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 14.56.060 Coordination with Surrounding Streets.

-(a) The street system of a subdivision shall be coordinated with existing, proposed, and anticipated streets outside the subdivision or outside the portion of a single tract that is being divided into lots (hereinafter, “surrounding streets”) as provided in this section.
+(a) The street system of a subdivision shall be coordinated with existing, proposed, and anticipated streets outside the subdivision or outside the portion of a single property that is being divided into lots (hereinafter, “surrounding streets”) as provided in this section.

 (b) Collector streets shall intersect with surrounding collector or arterial streets at safe and convenient locations.

-(d) Whenever connections to anticipated or proposed surrounding streets are required by this section, the street right-of-way shall be extended and the street developed to the property line of the subdivided property (or to the edge of the remaining undeveloped portion of a single tract) at the point where the connection to the anticipated or proposed street is expected.
+(d) Whenever connections to anticipated or proposed surrounding streets are required by this section, the street right-of-way shall be extended and the street developed to the property line of the subdivided property (or to the edge of the remaining undeveloped portion of a single property) at the point where the connection to the anticipated or proposed street is expected.
 In addition, the permit-issuing authority may require temporary turnarounds to be constructed at the end of such streets pending their extension when such turnarounds appear necessary to facilitate the flow of traffic or accommodate emergency vehicles.
-Notwithstanding the other provisions of this subsection, no temporary dead-end street in excess of 1,000 feet may be created unless no other practicable alternative is available.
-(Ord.
-796, Sec.
-12, 2009)
+The responsibility of restoring a temporary turnaround to its permanent condition shall be borne by the party connecting to the temporary turnaround.
+Notwithstanding the other provisions of this subsection, no temporary dead-end street in excess of 750 feet may be created unless no other practicable alternative is available.

 14.56.070 Relationship of Streets to Topography.

 (a) Streets shall be related appropriately to the topography.
-In particular, streets shall be designed to facilitate the drainage and storm water runoff objectives set forth in Chapter 14.64, and street grades shall conform as closely as practicable to the original topography.
+In particular, streets shall be designed to facilitate the drainage and stormwater runoff objectives set forth in Chapter 14.64, and street grades shall conform as closely as practicable to the original topography.

 (a) Streets are intended to serve several functions.
 These functions vary depending on the classification of the street: (1) to carry motor vehicle traffic, provide on-street parking; (2) to provide for safe and convenient pedestrian and nonmotorized travel; and (3) to aid in managing stormwater.
 The requirements outlined in this chapter are intended to ensure these objectives are met.